 Probability of dying in the next 12 months

-In order to establish which age groups are driving the changes in life disparity, we next examine the probability of dying in the next 12 months at 0 years, 40 years, 80 years and 90 years, replicating methods used by White13 and Christensen.14 In Figure 4, the y axis is log scale and a straight line means there is a constant percentage rate reduction per year over time.
-For some countries and ages, for example females aged 80 years in Japan, the series looks like a straight line, but for others it does not.
-At aged 40 years, figure 4 shows a reversal of improving trends in mortality at aged 40 years in males and females for all countries, with worsening mortality since 2010, though some are more marked than others.
+Which age groups are driving changes in life disparity?
+To answer this we next examine 12 month death risks at birth, 40, 80 and 90 years of age.
+(See White13 and Christensen.14) In Figure 4, the y axis is log scale; straight line mean constant percentage rate reduction per year over time.
+For some countries/ages, (older Japanese females), the series looks like a straight line, but for others it does not.
+At aged 40 years, figure 4 shows a reversal of improving trends in mortality at aged 40 years for all countries, with worsening mortality since 2010, more marked in some populations.

 Figure 4: Probability of dying in the next 12 months by age in years, 1975-2017

-At aged 0, there is reversal of the previously declining trends of probability of death in the UK, France and Canada, in females, and in males for the UK and France.
-Although the USA has the highest probability of dying, the trends have not reversed.
-Conversely, at aged 40, the USA has markedly higher probability of dying in the next 12 months for both males and females, with a clear increase in both since 2010, though more marked in males.
-Canada has a more recent increase in both males and females, along with the UK.
-France appears to show continued improvements, while Japan has a very recent uptick of uncertain significance.
-At ages 80 and 90 years, the USA no longer is the leading country with the UK highest for both males and females, converging in recent years.
+At aged 0, previously declining trends reversed in the UK, France and Canada, in females, and in males for the UK and France.
+Although the USA has the highest risk, trends have not reversed.
+Conversely, at aged 40, the USA has markedly higher risk for both sexes, clearly increasing since 2010, more markedly in males.
+In Canada, and the UK, risk at age 40 increased more recently.
+In France trends continued to improve.
+At ages 80 and 90 years, the USA no longer has the highest risk; the UK does.

 To what extent are mortality trends at different ages log-linear in the five countries?

-We cannot easily show the series in Figure 4 for each individual age, as this would require more than 90 graphs, but we can summarise the straightness or consistency in improvement by calculating the correlation in logged age-specific mortality rates at different ages over a fixed period of time, as R-squared for each individual age.
-If traditional demographic assumptions are correct,15 the correlation in logged mortality rates over time, within a population, should be close to 1 and a high R-squared represents a straighter, more consistent and continual improvement over time.
-Put simply, mortality improvements at aged 10 years, for example, over time within a given population should be consistent with improvements at aged 40 years, and log-linearity (R-squared) should be a straight line.
+It is unfeasible to show the series in Figure 4 for each individual age, as this would require 111 graphs, but we can summarise the straightness or consistency in improvement by calculating the correlation in logged age-specific mortality rates at different ages over a fixed period of time, as R-squared for each individual age.
+If traditional demographic assumptions are correct,15 the correlation in logged mortality rates over time, within a population, should be close to 1; a high R-squared indicates straighter, more consistent and continual improvement over time.